Empowering collaboration and patient-driven equitable care

 Digital technologies for equitable access to personalized HF care

-Forge collaborations and training programs that span disciplines and sectors, leveraging new and existing resources to ensure sustainability and drive global leadership.
+Forge collaborations and foster expertise by delivering training programs that span disciplines and sectors.